FAQs

 How many new lawyers may I mentor at one time?

 You may mentor up to two new lawyers at any given time.
-However, you cannot receive more than 12 CLEs per MCLE cycle regardless of whether you mentor one or two new lawyers during that cycle.
+However, if you mentor two new lawyers during the same NLTP term, you will only receive 6 CLEs total.

 What CLE credits will I receive, and when will I receive them?